UrbanoPrincess/surcharge-tool/README.md

 - A line-by-line explanation of `surcharge_tool_v1/src/routes/+page.svelte` (validation and normalization).
 - A full list of every file in the repo (longer, exhaustive catalog).

-Tell me which you prefer and I’ll update the README accordingly.
 # surcharge-tool
-A simple QA tool for calculating and validating item surcharges.
+A simple tool for calculating and validating item surcharges.